conjurdemos/docker-secrets/README.md

 ### Inspect MySQL

+MySQL is running in Docker now.
+We will obtain the admin password and the IP address so that we can provide them to the Wordpress server.

-Find out the admin password by checking the mysqldemo container log:
+Discover the `admin` password by checking the Docker container log, and store it in a shell variable:

 ```
 $ docker logs mysqldemo | grep "\-p"